wootangg/Project-8/README.md

 This is a library book manager made with Express.js and Sequelize.

 ## Installation
-Use npm to install dependencies. npm install
+Use npm to install dependencies. 'npm install'
+To start local server. 'npm start'